A majorization-minimization approach to variable selection using spike and slab priors: The method

-where the term $f(y|\ \gamma,\tau_{1},\tau_{2},\kappa,\lambda)$ refers to the marginalized likelihood with $\beta$ and $\sigma^{2}$ being integrated out with respect to their prior probability measures.
+where the term $f(y| \gamma,\tau_{1},\tau_{2},\kappa,\lambda)$ refers to the marginalized likelihood with $\beta$ and $\sigma^{2}$ being integrated out with respect to their prior probability measures.
 For the Bayesian model stated in (\ref{2}), the marginalized likelihood has a closed form representation given by

-In subsequent sections we will use the measure (\ref{bayes.factor}) for variable selection.
-In addition, for all variable selection tasks using (\ref{bayes.factor}), the baseline model $\mathcal{M}_{S}$ will always refer to the null model. \\ \\ The results are shown in Figure \ref{toy.figure1}.
-The path plot in the top left panel of Figure \ref{toy.figure1} shows that non-zero coefficients entered into the model earlier under the BAVA-MIO estimation.
-In addition, the paths of estimated coefficients behave similar to those under the hard-thresholding estimation, that is, once a coefficient is estimated to be non-zero, the corresponding estimation path makes a sharp jump to the non-thresholded value.
+In subsequent sections we will use the measure (\ref{bayesfactor}) for variable selection.
+In addition, for all variable selection tasks using (\ref{bayesfactor}), the baseline model $\mathcal{M}_{S}$ will always refer to the null model.

+The results are shown in Figure~\ref{toyfigure1}.
+The path plot in the top left panel of Figure~\ref{toyfigure1} shows that nonzero coefficients entered into the model earlier under the BAVA-MIO estimation.
+In addition, the paths of estimated coefficients behave similar to those under the hard-thresholding estimation, that is, once a coefficient is estimated to be nonzero, the corresponding estimation path makes a sharp jump to the nonthresholded value.
 Moreover, due to the presence of the squared $l_{2}$ norm in the objective function, the number of selected covariates can be larger than the number of samples.
 Throughout the estimation procedure, the maximum number of selected covariates is 831, which is much larger than the number of samples $n=100$.
-Here we also provide the Lasso estimation for regression fitting with the same data.
-The results are shown in the right panel of Figure \ref{toy.figure1}.
-As compared with the Lasso estimation, in which 33 covariates are selected using ten fold cross validation, the BAVA-MIO estimations using the Bayes factor and ten fold cross validation correctly select covariates with non-zero coefficients.
-In addition, as shown in the bottom panel of Figure \ref{toy.figure1}, values of the non-zero coefficients are also estimated more accurately under the BAVA-MIO estimations.
+Here we also provide the lasso estimation for regression fitting with the same data.
+The results are shown in the bottom panel of Figure~\ref{toyfigure1}.
+As compared with the lasso estimation, in which 33 covariates are selected using ten fold cross validation, the BAVA-MIO estimations using the Bayes factor and ten fold cross validation correctly select covariates with nonzero coefficients.
+In addition, as shown in the right panel of Figure~\ref{toyfigure1}, values of the nonzero coefficients are also estimated more accurately under the BAVA-MIO estimations.